EduardoZepeda/coffee-bytes-hugo/content/posts/docker/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 coverImage: images/DockerCompose.jpg
 coverImageCredits: Credits to https://www.pexels.com/es-es/@felixmittermeier/
 date: '2020-10-14'
-description: In this Docker compose tutorial I explain the most common commands, as well as the structure and creation of a docker-compose.yml file.
+description: In this Docker compose tutorial I explain the most widely used docker compose commands, as well as the structure and creation of a docker-compose.yml file.
-keyword: docker compose
+keyword: docker compose commands
 keywords:
 - docker
 - docker compose